 American Society of Hematology (ASH) published an update to the immune thrombocytopenic purpura guidelines in 2019.
 In it, they "suggest" that "Screening for H pylori be considered for patients with ITP in whom eradication therapy would be used if testing is positive."
-However, ASH still recommends against "routine testing for H pylori in children with chronic ITP" (Neunert et al., 2020).
+However, ASH still recommends against "routine testing for H pylori in children with chronic ITP."